FOREX-Euro hits 7-week low as debt crisis festers

 * Germany still opposed to euro bond, bigger ECB role

-* Dollar/yen supported after demand at Tokyo fixing (Updates prices, adds comments)
+* Dollar/yen edges up on Tokyo fixing-related demand (Updates prices, adds comments)

 By Masayuki Kitano